Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolUserPrincipalName.md

 ```

 ### -NewPassword
-The new password for the user.
+Specifies the new password for the user.
 This is required if moving the user from a federated to a standard identity domain.

 ```yaml